 Cristiano Ronaldo is one of just two players to have won the Golden Ball five times.
 He is also the all-time leading scorer for Real Madrid, Portugal, and the UEFA Champions League.

-Ronaldo is one of the wealthiest athletes in the world as a result of the lucrative advertising contracts that result from his status as one of the best footballers in the world.
+Ronaldo is one of the wealthiest soccer stars in the world as a result of the lucrative advertising contracts that result from his status as one of the best footballers in the world.
 Cristiano Ronaldo is, without a question, the greatest Portuguese football player in history.